- Human Subjects Training/CITI

 Humanitarian Use (HUD)

-A device intended to benefit patients by treating or diagnosing a disease or condition affecting fewer than 4,000 individuals in the United States per year.
+A medical device intended to benefit patients by treating or diagnosing a disease or condition that affects or is manifested in not more than 8,000 individuals in the United States per year.

 See also HRPP Policy Manual Chapter 5.10